Jane Withers: Marriages and children

 In May 1947, Withers announced her engagement to William (Bill) Moss, a Texas entrepreneur and film producer, after a two-year courtship.
 They married on September 20, 1947.
 The couple lived on ranches in Midland, Texas, and New Mexico with their three children.
 They separated in April 1953 and Withers was granted a divorce in July 1954, citing her husband's "excessive drinking and gambling".
 She received a $1 million property settlement, including monthly alimony and child support, trust fund and insurance fund for the children, and a half-interest in Texas oil fields owned by Moss, as well as full custody of the children.
 Suffering from emotional strain over the impending divorce, Withers was hospitalized for five months in 1953 with severe rheumatoid arthritis and developed complete paralysis.
 She recovered with no lasting effects.

 In October 1955, Withers remarried, to singer Kenneth Errair of The Four Freshmen, with whom she had two more children.
 In June 1968, Errair died in a plane crash near Bass Lake, California.
 One of Withers's sons later died of cancer.

 Religion

 Withers was a devout Christian.
 Like her parents, she belonged to the Presbyterian Church.
-She taught Sunday school at the Beverly Hills Presbyterian Church together with the actresses Eleanor Powell and Gloria Hatrick McLean.
+She taught Sunday school at the Beverly Hills Presbyterian Church together with the actresses Eleanor Powell and Gloria Stewart.
 She was a trustee of the Church of Religious Science in Los Angeles.